johnbaums/jagstools/README.md

 jagstools
 =========

-R functions for filtering and conversion of rjags, mcmc.list and stanfit object summaries.
+R functions for filtering and conversion of rjags and mcmc.list object summaries.